 - High Advanced – Graduate study preparation (meets WSU language proficiency requirement for graduate study)

-Your classes and teachers’ offices are all located in the same building.
+Once we return to in-class instruction, you will find your classes and teachers’ offices are all located in the same building.
 You will receive individual attention and instruction from our teachers.
 Residence halls, apartments, and restaurants are a 5-10 minute walk from our building.
 We regularly offer social and cultural activities to prepare you for life in the United States and at Washington State University.
 You are welcome here.

 Instruction focuses on building the speaking, listening, and writing skills that are essential to academic success.
-A variety of elective courses are available in each program.

 - Research Writing